Use promo code EARLYBIRD at checkout between now and September 30th (23:59 JST) to get ¥40,000 off the final price of your Study Trip!

 With 4 weeks in Japan, you’ll be able to work on your conversation abilities at school and then focus on your JLPT studies in the afternoons and weekends on your own.
 We’ll take care of the paperwork, so you can focus on your studies and of course, to make sure you’ve got a good study/life balance, join some activities to absorb some Japanese culture, as well as the language.

-Whether it’s getting creative with some indigo tie-dying or practicing your drumming skills at Taiko, studying for your JLPT will be a lot more exciting in Japan!
+Whether it’s practicing your drumming skills at Taiko or learning kanji through the art of calligraphy, studying for your JLPT will be a lot more exciting in Japan!

 What’s included?